 PhD student Erin Powell is keen for help out in the field doing night observations of harvestmen.
 Her field season will kick back off towards the end of 2017, so please get in touch if you are keen to help out.
 I can promise that harvestmen are not at all as creepy as they may look, and they can’t bite!
 Also, her field site is on a beautiful farm in Waitomo with fantastic cave systems – it’s a fun place to be.
 I will also have students working on the giraffe weevils this summer who would also love some help.

 I’m also processing a huge number of harvestmen in the lab from previous collection periods and could do with some help measuring them.
 If you’re a keen undergrad that wants more experience in the lab (with preserved specimens) then please get in touch!

 Finally, I have been investigating ant mimicry in a very charismatic little jumping spider from SE Asia and have lots of data on colour that need processing.
 If you are based in Auckland and would like to get some experience working on colour analysis using a neat new toolbox in ImageJ then I’d be very happy to have your help.

-Finally, it is worth checking out the Holwell lab page for other opportunities from members of our lab
+It is also worth checking out the Holwell lab page for other opportunities from members of our lab